TomTris/42-Inception/README.md

 Here we try to connect Mariadb, nginx and Wordpress, by configuring config files, using containers and docker-compose to build them and save data by using mount-volume.

 Requirement:
+- It means you have to build yourself the Docker images of your project.
+It is then forbidden to pull ready-made Docker images, as well as using services such as DockerHub (Alpine/Debian being excluded from this rule).

 - A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.
 - A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
 - A Docker container that contains MariaDB only without nginx.